 Memory retrieval plays a key role in Major Depressive Disorder (MDD) and, increasingly, in its treatment.
 Retrieval in depression is “overgeneral” (1): cued to recall specific episodes, depressed adults tend to offer categorical accounts, summaries that convey gist but few details.
 This lack of precision has consequences, as overgeneral retrieval predicts a longer course of illness (2–4).
 Moreover, increasing retrieval specificity can decrease hopelessness and brooding rumination while improving problem solving (5), and it can lead to sustained remission (6).
 In short, memory retrieval is impaired in depression and enhancing it can bring lasting relief.

-Given these facts, the depth of our ignorance regarding the neurobiology of memory retrieval in depression is astonishing, particularly since episodic retrieval in healthy adults has been studied extensively (7–9).
+Given these facts, the lack of knowledge regarding the neurobiology of memory retrieval in depression is astonishing, particularly since episodic retrieval in healthy adults has been studied extensively (7–9).
 This does not reflect lack of desire; a decade ago, the National Institutes of Mental Health, Aging, and Neurological Disorders and Stroke called for integrated research on depression and memory (10).
 Furthermore, the scope of the problem is clear.
 As one might expect from work on overgeneral memory, depression impairs recollection—the retrieval of contextual details specifying the spatiotemporal source of memories (11–14).
 However, despite dozens of event-related potential (ERP) and functional magnetic resonance imaging (fMRI) studies of recollection in healthy adults, a similar literature in MDD has not emerged.

-This study takes addresses that gap by using ERPs to study source memory in MDD.
-We adapted a design that dissociates neural systems engaged by conceptual versus perceptual source retrieval (15–17), using neutral stimuli to avoid confounds associated with mood congruent encoding (18–20).
+This study addresses this gap by using ERPs to study source memory in MDD.
+We adapted a design that dissociates neural systems engaged by conceptual versus perceptual source retrieval (15–17), using neutral stimuli to avoid confounds associated with mood-congruent encoding (18–20).
 At study, participants viewed words presented on the left or right above a question specifying either an animacy judgment or a mobility judgment.
 At test, they were cued to retrieve the presentation side (perceptual source) and the encoding task (conceptual source).

 A recent fMRI/ERP study (15) found that both conceptual and perceptual retrieval elicited the most well-studied ERP marker of recollection: a positive deflection over parietal cortex that extends from about 400-800 ms post-stimulus, often with a left hemisphere maximum, and that is thought to reflect information transfer between the hippocampus and parietal lobes (7).
 Furthermore, both forms of retrieval also recruited the precuneus and elicited a negative polarity ERP maximal over posterior electrodes and commonly referred to as the late posterior negativity, or LPN (21–23).
 Critically, the LPN extended over left frontal cortex only during conceptual retrieval, and this was mirrored by dorsolateral PFC activation in the fMRI session.

 These findings suggest that retrieval attempts activate parieto-hippocampal circuits, bringing candidate memories to mind and generating the parietal ERP effect.
 Next, those candidate memories are reviewed until one is selected and endorsed.
 The review and selection of perceptual memories strongly engages posterior cortical regions, but conceptual retrieval differentially activates left PFC regions that support semantic encoding, elaboration, and selection (24).
-Because it is associated with volumetric loses in hippocampus and PFC (25), we expected reduced source accuracy in MDD.
+Because MDD is associated with volumetric loses in hippocampus and PFC (25), we expected reduced source accuracy in MDD.
 In addition, since rumination may occupy left PFC circuits, we anticipated especially sharp disruption of conceptual source memory.